liutis6/Word-frequency-and-length-counter-with-sorting/README.md

-# Word frequency and length counter (with settings)
+# Word frequency and length counter with sorting

 ## Description:
 Word frequency and length counter that ignores semantic context as well as case sensitivity.